Exclusive: Ouya scores Xiaomi partnership to take games to China

 The Santa Monica, California-based firm has partnered with Xiaomi Inc to take its games to Chinese living rooms via the smartphone maker's new streaming boxes and "smart" TVs, an Ouya executive and a source at Xiaomi close to the deal told Reuters.

-Xiaomi, which in three years became China's top smartphone seller ahead of Apple Inc (AAPL.O) and Samsung (005930.KS), harbors ambitions beyond mobile gadgets.
+Xiaomi, which in three years became China's top smartphone seller ahead of Apple Inc and Samsung, harbors ambitions beyond mobile gadgets.
 Last year, it expanded into the TV and set-top box business with its "MiBox" and "MiTV."

 Ouya Chief Executive Julie Uhrman said details are still getting hashed out but it's likely Ouya will get a dedicated channel on Xiaomi software installed on those devices, on which gamers can shop for and download a selection of its independently developed games later this year, Uhrman said.